 Florida deputies identify man accused of planning to commit mass shooting at New Orleans festival

-DESTIN — Florida authorities on Thursday identified a North Carolina man who was reportedly planning a mass shooting at a New Orleans festival this weekend.
+DESTIN — Florida authorities on Thursday identified a North Carolina former police officer who was reportedly planning a mass shooting at a New Orleans festival this weekend.

-Christopher Gillum was arrested Wednesday evening by Okaloosa County Sheriff's deputies at a Destin hotel along Scenic Highway 98.
+According to deputies, he planned on driving to New Orleans to conduct a mass shooting and then commit suicide by cop.
+This weekend is the first weekend of the New Orleans Jazz & Heritage Festival.

-According to deputies, he planned on driving to New Orleans to Jazz Fest to conduct a mass shooting and then commit suicide by cop.
-This weekend is the first weekend of the New Orleans Jazz and Heritage Festival.
+ABC News reports that Gillum was a Chapel Hill Police officer from 2004 to 2019, when he resigned.
+According to The Associated Press, Gillum had been hired as a detention officer by the sheriff’s office in Orange County, North Carolina, in October 2023 but he left in July 2024.

-Gillum is wanted in Orleans Parish by the Department of Public Safety for terroristic threats, deputies added.
+The AP reported that Gillum’s family reported him missing on Tuesday and mentioned he had a history of self-harm.
+Gillum’s family told law enforcement he had a gun and “expressed recent threats to harm 'Black people.'”
+Officials said there were no criminal grounds to detain Gillum despite his comments about Black people “because there was no victim.”

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.